tsilva/curriculum-vitae/README.md

 A La Carte was a restaurant search engine where you could search for restaurants that had a certain food, for a certain price, near your location.

-Designed and developed all ETL components for food indexing and search system.
+Designed and developed all ETL components for the food indexing and search system.
 Created software for retrieval of information from wide array of heterogeneous data sources.

 - [Gallery](https://photos.app.goo.gl/WGcN6Uyiktbc9LHFA)